 - Write down a few resolutions that you need to work on for the next year.

-- Read Part II, 15 Additional Financial Resolutions to Consider for the New Year for additional ideas.
+- Read Part II, 15 Additional Financial Resolutions to Consider For The New Year.
 Many of the suggestions in Part II are more advanced or take more time.

 - Read the Step-by-Step Guide to Rock Time Management and Productivity in 2019, this will help you plan out how to make progress and stick to your resolutions.